 I’m an original cosponsor of H.R.
 1140, the San Francisco Bay Restoration Act, which would authorize $25 million over five years for wetlands restoration and conservation in the Bay Area.
 (I also cosponsored this as H.R.
 843 in the 113th Congress.)

 Rep. Swalwell receives a briefing at the site of an ACE train derailment in Niles Canyon, March 2016.

 I hosted events to help people and business in the East Bay learn from experts regarding how to find or create jobs; for example, the “Make it in America, Sell it to the World” event I organized provided valuable information about resources available for companies to grow exports.

 I was an original cosponsor of H.R.
 4239, a bill to provide emergency drought relief to California and other affected states as well as a help to address this crisis over the long-term in a fair and environmentally responsible way.

 Rep. Swalwell speaking to the Bay Planning Colition about issues important to our region like improving our infrastructure.

 More on Local Issues

-CASTRO VALLEY – Rep. Eric Swalwell (CA-15) held a reception Monday night in Pleasanton to honor nine students from the 15th Congressional District whom he has nominated to the United States Service Academies.
+CASTRO VALLEY – Rep. Eric Swalwell (CA-15) hosted a reception Saturday in Dublin to honor six students from the 15th Congressional District whom he has nominated to the United States Service Academies.